dotnet/docs-aspire/docs/community-toolkit/hosting-rust.md

 [!INCLUDE [banner](includes/banner.md)]

+[Rust](https://www.rust-lang.org/) is a general-purpose programming language emphasizing performance, type safety, and concurrency.
+It enforces memory safety, meaning that all references point to valid memory.
-In this article, you learn how to use the .NET Aspire Rust hosting integration to host Rust applications.
+The .NET Aspire Rust hosting integration allows you to host Rust applications in your .NET Aspire app host project, and provide it to other resources in your application.

 ## Hosting integration

-To get started with the .NET Aspire Rust hosting integration, install the [📦 CommunityToolkit.Aspire.Hosting.Rust](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Rust) NuGet package in the AppHost project.
+The Rust hosting integration models a Rust application as the `Aspire.Hosting.ApplicationModel.RustAppExecutableResource` type.
+To access this type and APIs that allow you to add it to your app host project, install the [📦 CommunityToolkit.Aspire.Hosting.Rust](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Rust) NuGet package in the app host project.

+This integration expects that the Rust programming language has already been installed on the host machine and the Rust package manager [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html) is available in the system path.

 ### [.NET CLI](#tab/dotnet-cli)